Common schema

 The *argument file* defines the set of input source files and different parameters for the

-following HTML documents generation.
+HTML documents generation.
 See [here](#using_argument_file)

 for more details.